squeaky-pl/japronto/README.md

 ![Requests per second](benchmarks/results.png)

 These results of a simple "Hello world" application were obtained on AWS c4.2xlarge instance.
 To be fair all the contestants (including Go) were running single worker process.
-Servers were load tested using [wrk](https://github.com/wg/wrk) with 1 thread, 100 connections and 24 simultaneous (pipelined) requests per connection.
+Servers were load tested using [wrk](https://github.com/wg/wrk) with 1 thread, 100 connections and 24 simultaneous (pipelined) requests per connection (cumulative parallelism of 2400 requests).

 The source code for the benchmark can be found in [benchmarks](benchmarks) directory.